borismihajlovic-home/list_of_countries/README.md

 ## Description

-This is a small web app that gets and lists all the countries in the world.
+This is a small web app (made with Veu.js 3.0) that gets and lists all the countries in the world.
 API that is used to get the list of countries (and their details): https://restcountries.eu